armory/docs/content/en/plugins/github-integration/commit-status-notifications.md

 ## Migrating from Echo's default implementation

 Migrating from the default implementation to the GitHub Integration plugin's implementation does not require any changes in your pipelines.
-The GitHub Integration plugin's implementation will be used automatically when the feature is enabled in Echo and Deck services and the default implementation is disabled.
+The GitHub Integration plugin's implementation is used automatically when the feature is enabled in Echo and Deck services and the default implementation is disabled.
 To ensure a smooth migration, follow these steps:

 1. Disable the default implementation by disabling the `github-status` feature in Echo and Deck services